Docent Betontechnologie en Betonstructuren

 He has been actively participating in different research projects:

 - 2nd Half-Scale Test, in cooperation with ONDRAF/NIRAS and SCK.CEN (2013-2014): validation of THM simulations of the concrete supercontainer by means of non-destructive testing and finite elements simulations;

 - DurOBet, VLAIO TETRA (2015-2017): durable design of concrete structures: chloride ingress and carbonation related;

 - KMO Reno, VLAIO TETRA (2016-2018): development of a renovation protocol and condition evaluation of existing SME buildings;

 - RehApp, PWO (2015-2018): condition assessment of existing residential buildings by means of screening protocol;

 - VASH, VLAIO MIP-COOP+ (2016-2019): classification of fly ash in valuable resource flows by means of EMC.

-- Furthermore, he’s promotor of a PhD research on multi-scale approach modelling of early-age thermo-hydro-mechanical behaviour of non-reinforced concrete, in collaboration with SCK.CEN (2017-2021).
+- He’s promotor of a PhD research on multi-scale approach modelling of early-age thermo-hydro-mechanical behaviour of non-reinforced concrete, in collaboration with SCK.CEN (2017-2021).